 Intermittent fasting is fairly popular these days.
 It helps a person consume fewer calories overall, which is linked to increased longevity and lower rates of disease.
 I did it mainly for two reasons: to lose some weight, and to learn how to refrain from eating when it was inappropriate.

-What happened: After a very rough first week, in which I felt weak and tired much of the time, I settled right into it and began to feel energized andcookies2 confident.
+What happened: After a very rough first week, in which I felt weak and tired much of the time, I settled right into it and began to feel energized and confident.
 I did lose weight, and my running endurance improved, but the big achievement was that I gained a level of control over my eating that I never had.
 Food remained as appealing as ever, but I gained the ability to decide exactly when and how much to eat without having to resort to willpower.

 Where I am with it today: I continued to go without food before noon for quite a while afterward, and I’ve retained the ability to refrain from eating whenever I like.
 Today I just have coffee when I wake up, and midmorning I’ll have some toast.
 I am not actively fasting, but I still feel like I’m ultimately in control of my food intake now, and before the experiment it always seemed like a struggle.